Quebec City’s Citadel and Changing of the Guard Ceremony [2024 update]

 Why was the Citadel built?

 The Citadel is part of the city fortifications.
 It is a short 10-minute walk from the Fairmont Château Frontenac and a 2-minute walk from the Parliament Building.
-The Citadel is the biggest of its kind in North America.
-Built in 1831 on top of Cape Diamond, it was built as a refuge of last resort for the British army and to defend Quebec (and all Canada) from an American invasion.
-Its location and size earned it the nickname “The Gibraltar of the Americas.’’
+The Citadel stands as the largest of its kind in North America.
+Constructed between 1820 and 1850 on top of Cape Diamond (Cap Diamant in French), it served as a final refuge for the British army and as a bastion to safeguard Quebec—and all of Canada—from potential American invasions.
+Its imposing stature and strategic position have earned it the nickname of “The Gibraltar of the Americas.”

-Fearing a possible American attack, various military structures were built during the British Regime, including the Martello Towers (1805-1823) and the Citadel (1820-1832).
-Note that it is at the Citadel that we find the oldest intact gate of the old city fortifications: the Dalhousie Gate. .
-On the Lévis side, Forts 1,2 and 3 (1865-1872) were built.
+Fearing a possible American attack, various military structures were built during the British Regime, including the Martello Towers and the Citadel.
+Note that it is at the Citadel that we find the oldest intact gate of the old city fortifications: the Dalhousie Gate.
+On the Lévis side, Forts 1,2 and 3 were built.
 Fortunately, the Americans never attacked Quebec again.

 The Citadel on my Quebec City tours